pardhivsuresh/pardhivsuresh/README.md

 👋 Hi, I’m @pardhivsuresh

 👀 I’m interested in: Data Science, FinTech, and solving real-world business puzzles through data.
-Beyond the screen, I am an avid traveler and photographer with a keen eye for capturing patterns in both nature and datasets.
+Beyond the screen, I am an avid traveler, photographer, and budding content creator with a keen eye for capturing patterns in both nature and datasets.

 🌱 I’m currently learning: Advanced Python for Risk Modeling, SQL optimization, and Fraud Detection typologies.
 I am also focused on applying my classroom knowledge to hands-on, offline project experiences to bridge the gap between theory and execution.